open-kbs/openkbs/README.md

    openkbs push
    ```

-   This command registers your application, uploads builds, and deploys all frontend and backend code.
+   This command registers your application, uploads, builds and deploys all frontend and backend code.
 It will respond with an application URL (e.g., `https://{kbId}.apps.openkbs.com/`).

 3. Open the provided URL and interact with your application.